Nová Paka

 Nová Paka (/cs/, Neupaka) is a town in Jičín District in the Hradec Králové Region of the Czech Republic.
-It has about 9,000 inhabitants.
+It has about 8,800 inhabitants.
+The town is located in the Giant Mountains Foothills.

+Nová Paka is known as the birthplace of many important sculptors and other artists, especially the Sucharda family.
+The Sucharda's House is now an art gallery.

 Administrative division

 Nová Paka consists of 13 municipal parts (in brackets population according to the 2021 census):